 Winter Games NZ Comes To Queenstown

-Running the gamut from cross-country Nordic racing to full-speed alpine skiing and classic Scottish curling, the Audi quattro Winter Games NZ are seen as one of the prime warm up events in preparation for the Winter Olympics (set to be held in South Korea in 2018).
+Running the gamut from cross-country Nordic racing to full-speed alpine skiing and classic Scottish curling, the Winter Games NZ are seen as one of the prime warm up events in preparation for the Winter Olympics.

-2015 sees the Audi quattro Winter Games NZ spread out right across the ski fields and pistes of the greater Queenstown region.
+The Winter Games NZ events are spread out right across the ski fields and pistes of the greater Queenstown region.
 The bulk of the on-snow action (all the alpine skiing, slalom races, snowboarding and freeski competitions) will be focussed at Coronet Peak, situated just a short drive north of Queenstown itself, and the Cardrona Alpine Resort, nestled deep in the mountains midway between Wanaka and Queenstown.

 To catch the cross-country athletes doing their thing, Snow Farm NZ is the place to be.
 This sprawling arena offers perfect snow conditions from its high perch on the edge of Mount Aspiring National Park, not to mention some of the longest (and most challenging) Nordic ski routes in the Southern Hemisphere.

-The action kicks off at 4.30pm August 21 at the base station of Coronet Peak, where crowds of winter sports fans, athletes, trainers and celebrities alike are expected to join the party.
-Music from New Zealand’s local Maori tribes will provide the backing track for the opening ceremony, while fireworks and a special after-dark slalom event will set the games in motion.
-Then, be sure to make a beeline for the Games Village in downtown Queenstown, where Ladi6 will be gracing the stages with a free gig!
+The action usually kicks off at around 4.30pm at the base station of Coronet Peak, where crowds of winter sports fans, athletes, trainers and celebrities alike are expected to join the party.
+Local musicians provide the backing track for the opening ceremony, while fireworks and a special after-dark slalom event will set the games in motion.
+Then, be sure to make a beeline for the Games Village in downtown Queenstown, for a free gig!

-And once this powder-packed week of skiing and boarding and curling comes to an end, Queenstown will erupt all over again in a frenzy of free music concerts (this time courtesy of ear-drum-thumping, dub-reggae band Kora at the JUCY Meltdown Concert, to be held at the Wanaka Games Village), along with a closing ceremony of pyrotechnics and surprises beneath the pistes of the Cardrona Alpine Resort!
+And once this powder-packed week of skiing and boarding and curling comes to an end, Queenstown will erupt all over again in a frenzy of free music concerts along with a closing ceremony of pyrotechnics and surprises beneath the pistes of the Cardrona Alpine Resort!